I14Y-ch/import_rdf_datasets/README.md

 ### Import Datasets

 1. Log in on the interoperability platform.
 Copy the token clicking on the profile symbol.
 Fill in the token in the file config.py.
 Also provide the identifier of your organsation.
+2. Place your RDF files in the data/ folder.
-2. Run the import script:
+3. Run the import script:

 ```bash
 python src/import_datasets.py